In this tutorial I’ll show you how to install ROS Noetic on your Raspberry Pi 4 (also works with 3B or 3B+), with Ubuntu Server 20.04.

 Developing with ROS on a Raspberry Pi is not the same thing as developing on a new high-performance laptop.

-- You only have 1GB of RAM.
+- Depending on your Raspberry Pi 4 config, you can have a limited amount of RAM (1, 2, 4, 8 GB).
 Every time you run a new node or launch file it takes more RAM.
-Thus you’ll have to limit the number of nodes you have in your application.
-You can’t afford to run 30+ nodes on the Raspberry Pi.
+Thus you’ll have to limit the number of nodes you have in your application if you have the 1GB version.
 For example, if you have multiple identical sensors, try to manage them all in one node, instead of creating an anonymous node for each sensor.

 - The Pi processor architecture is ARM, not x86 like on almost all “normal” computers.
 When you install an additional ROS package you might find that some dependencies are failing, simply because the package was developed (and hopefully tested) only on x86, and no test was done on ARM.